 Big Agnes Copper Spur UL2

 The Big Agnes Copper Spur UL2 has been our workhorse for more than 5 years.
 It is an amazing lightweight 3-season tent.
-For having a predominately mesh sided construction the material magically holds in heat surprisingly well.
+For having a predominately mesh-sided construction the material magically holds in heat surprisingly well.
 I really do not understand how it works.
-We have camped in sub-freezing temperatures which aren’t ideal for a 3-season tent, but with a quality sleeping bag, we have stayed warm in this tent.
+We have camped in sub-freezing temperatures which is not ideal for a 3-season tent, but with a quality sleeping bag, we have stayed warm in this tent.
 The UL in the title stands for ultra-light, and at 3.1lbs this is one of the lightest two-person tents available.
 Are there lighter or cheaper options?
 Yes, but lighter or cheaper options will have trade-offs with either less headroom, not allowing you to sit up in the tent, or a wall-less (tarp) tent where you will be exposed to nature.
-I’ve had close encounters with furry creatures as well as blood-sucking insects while camping… I prefer the thin mesh to total exposure.
+I’ve had close encounters with furry creatures as well as blood-sucking insects while camping… I prefer the thin mesh.

 Jennifer and I have the “classic” Copper Spur UL2 but in 2019 Big Agnes released an updated version that gives slightly more elbow room with a more verticle wall design that maintains nearly the same exact weight.
-It also has the ability to prop the fly open with trekking poles to create a sunshade, This has reduced the price of the classic by more than $100 while supplies last.
-While I love the look of the new design, I am prone to save the money and grab the classic but either tent would be a good choice when looking for the best backpacking tent.
+It also has the ability to prop the fly open with trekking poles to create a sunshade.
+These upgrades have made an amazing backpacking tent even better.

 Maintaining a Backpacking Tent